palashman/Mahou/README.md

 **v2.8.0.0**<br/>

-- :bug: Updated update regex.
+- 🐛 Updated update regex.
-- :memo: Another way to initialize layout for JKL. now just switches 1 layout forward and backward. instead of switching through all layouts,
+- 📝 Another way to initialize layout for JKL. now just switches 1 layout forward and backward. instead of switching through all layouts,
-- :bug: Fixed numeric updown was disabled in timings tabs, Actually it is also used for language tooltip on change display time. due to enabled windows messages feature for language tooltips.
+- 🐛 Fixed numeric updown was disabled in timings tabs, Actually it is also used for language tooltip on change display time. due to enabled windows messages feature for language tooltips.
-- :bug: Fixed translation panel initialization before MMain.mahou.
+- 🐛 Fixed translation panel initialization before MMain.mahou.
-- :bug: Fixed un-needed send modifiers up.
+- 🐛 Fixed un-needed send modifiers up.
-- :bug: Minor bugs fixes.
+- 🐛 Minor bugs fixes.
-- :memo: Added more debugging.
+- 📝 Added more debugging.
-- :bug: Fixed Convert Last was sometimes too slow.
+- 🐛 Fixed Convert Last was sometimes too slow.
-- :bug: Fixed language display display on switch in windows messages.
+- 🐛 Fixed language display display on switch in windows messages.
-- :bug: Fixed Convert Last function in Emulate LS Between layouts mode with JKL.
+- 🐛 Fixed Convert Last function in Emulate LS Between layouts mode with JKL.
-- :bug: Fixed access to MMain.mahou through _TranslatePanel before init.
+- 🐛 Fixed access to MMain.mahou through _TranslatePanel before init.
-- :memo: Added rule to increase height based on count of tab rows.
+- 📝 Added rule to increase height based on count of tab rows.
-- :gem: Added rule to increase height of Mahou window depending on tab rows.
+- 💎 Added rule to increase height of Mahou window depending on tab rows.
-- :bug: Fixed "T", "L" and "->" was empty in functions tab.
+- 🐛 Fixed "T", "L" and "->" was empty in functions tab.
-- :bug: Added checking of startup path of types. #198 Now it checks lnk and task path.
+- 🐛 Added checking of startup path of types. #198
+  Now it checks lnk and task path.
-- :memo: Added Tab key to one key layout switch. #182
+- 📝 Added Tab key to one key layout switch. #182
-- :memo: Removed useless switch between all layouts, when layout already desired.
+- 📝 Removed useless switch between all layouts, when layout already desired.
-- :bug: Fix for wrong layout icon at start in Language Displays with JKL.
+- 🐛 Fix for wrong layout icon at start in Language Displays with JKL.
-- :bug: Some minor bug fixes with Convert Last and Snippets.
+- 🐛 Some minor bug fixes with Convert Last and Snippets.
-- :bug: Potential fix for #192.
+- 🐛 Potential fix for #192.
-- :gem: Some code simplified.
+- 💎 Some code simplified.
-- :gem: Improved AutoSwitch and Snippets functions.
+- 💎 Improved AutoSwitch and Snippets functions.
-- :gem: Added ability to use 2-word snippets/autoswitch.
+- 💎 Added ability to use 2-word snippets/autoswitch.
   example: chat room => chat-room
-- :speech_balloon: Updated tooltips around "Use layout switching in CS.".
+- 💬 Updated tooltips around "Use layout switching in CS.".
-- :bug: Fixed GetNextLayout was returning last layout on break.
+- 🐛 Fixed GetNextLayout was returning last layout on break.
-- :gem: Added ability to use Convert Selection Layout Switching with WWL. #200 WWL = Whole Word Layout
+- 💎 Added ability to use Convert Selection Layout Switching with WWL. #200 WWL = Whole Word Layout
-- :gem: Added ability to set commit on build. #203 P.S.
+- 💎 Added ability to set commit on build. #203
+  P.S.
 Only using the build.cmd script(with git in path), or yourself.
-- :memo: Saving *real* commit to Mahou.ini on start.
+- 📝 Saving *real* commit to Mahou.ini on start.
-- :bug: Wrong function to write commit into configuration.
+- 🐛 Wrong function to write commit into configuration.

 **v2.7.5.0**<br/>

-- :memo: Simplified checking and removed unneeded regex replace.
+- 📝 Simplified checking and removed unneeded regex replace.
-- :gem: Added font decimal retrieve and raw font conversion.
+- 💎 Added font decimal retrieve and raw font conversion.
-- :gem: Simplifice code about getting font/color in loadconfigs.
+- 💎 Simplifice code about getting font/color in loadconfigs.
-- :bug: Fixed wrong fonts pt in configs.
+- 🐛 Fixed wrong fonts pt in configs.
-- :bug: Added try/catch for translate panel fonts loading.
+- 🐛 Added try/catch for translate panel fonts loading.
-- :bug: Fixed 1 hotkey for convert selection and last:
+- 🐛 Fixed 1 hotkey for convert selection and last:
   Now using these two actions for 1 hotkey doesn't cause wrong layout switching after conversion of selected text.
-- :bug: Fixed convert last layout switching before conversion: with emulation and switch between layouts enabled, without that fix the convert result would be in layout - pre-needed and after conversion LAYOUT(not text) switched to needed.
+- 🐛 Fixed convert last layout switching before conversion: with emulation and switch between layouts enabled, without that fix the convert result would be in layout - pre-needed and after conversion LAYOUT(not text) switched to needed.
-- :bug: Updated Mahou update title find regex.
+- 🐛 Updated Mahou update title find regex.
-- :bug: Another fix for guess word layout tries.
+- 🐛 Another fix for guess word layout tries.
-- :bug: Added guess tries fix for sometimes wrong guess.
+- 🐛 Added guess tries fix for sometimes wrong guess.
-- :gem: Added Title and Text font selection for Translate Panel.
+- 💎 Added Title and Text font selection for Translate Panel.
 - :chocolate_bar: Updated chocolatey uninstall script.
-- :gem: Added new snippets function: __paste().
+- 💎 Added new snippets function: __paste().
 	Text that expanded through that function is significally faster that from default snippet expansion type, because it just being copied and pasted through keyboard, instead of inputting every character like in default.
-- :bug: Potential fix-for #189.
+- 🐛 Potential fix-for #189.
-- :bug: Fixed layout wasn't remembering after winapi switch.
+- 🐛 Fixed layout wasn't remembering after winapi switch.
-- :memo: Typo fixed.
+- 📝 Typo fixed.

 **v2.7.3.1**<br/>

-- :memo: Added fix for rare startup crash with language displays enabled.
+- 📝 Added fix for rare startup crash with language displays enabled.
-- :memo: BackSpace Combobox resize.
+- 📝 BackSpace Combobox resize.
-- :memo: Note about faster BackSpace type.
+- 📝 Note about faster BackSpace type.
-- :gem: Added other BackSpace type.
+- 💎 Added other BackSpace type.
-- :gem: Added BackSpace type switcher.
+- 💎 Added BackSpace type switcher.
-- :bug: Fixed pressing BackSpace to delete empty history.txt
+- 🐛 Fixed pressing BackSpace to delete empty history.txt
-- :memo: Translations and tooltips updated for BackSpace type and Input History.
+- 📝 Translations and tooltips updated for BackSpace type and Input History.
-- :gem: Added input history feature(with Backspace support!).
+- 💎 Added input history feature(with Backspace support!).
-- :bug: Fixed translation panel update due to wrong id.
+- 🐛 Fixed translation panel update due to wrong id.
-- :gem: Added ability to edit transliteration dictionary.
+- 💎 Added ability to edit transliteration dictionary.
 	It allows to create custom transliteration dictionary, and edit it.
 	Just create(or run Mahou so it will create it automatically) TSDict.txt near to Mahou.exe, and create entries with that syntax:
 	YA|Я
 	e.g. separate transliterations by "|" pipe.
-- :bug: Fixed Mahou args 0 exception.
+- 🐛 Fixed Mahou args 0 exception.
-- :bug: Added fix for Ctrl+Alt+Delete, Ctrl & Alt were stuck in Mahou's code.
+- 🐛 Added fix for Ctrl+Alt+Delete, Ctrl & Alt were stuck in Mahou's
+	code.
-- :memo: Added Restart switch Mahou.exe "/R" or "-R" or "R" case insensetive.
+- 📝 Added Restart switch Mahou.exe "/R" or "-R" or "R" case insensetive.
-- :bug: Fixed multiple sametarget language translate Fixes something like when you don't want to be auto-detect, e.g. having: auto->ru and zh_cn->ru and ja->ru, because sometimes google translate auto-detect thinks that japanese is chinese(whene no katakana and
+- 🐛 Fixed multiple sametarget language translate
+	Fixes something like when you don't want to be auto-detect, e.g. having: auto->ru and zh_cn->ru and ja->ru, because sometimes google translate auto-detect thinks that japanese is chinese(whene no katakana and
 - hiragana are present).
-- :memo: Added special fix for special layout in CS.
+- 📝 Added special fix for special layout in CS.
-- :memo: Added note about ALL LAYOUTS switching.
+- 📝 Added note about ALL LAYOUTS switching.
-- :bug: Fixed >2 layout selected text switching.
+- 🐛 Fixed >2 layout selected text switching.
 	In both modes: Whout whole layout word
 	(which actually works far better!),
 	and normal mode without it.
-- :bug: Fixed convert sel when wrong layout selected.
+- 🐛 Fixed convert sel when wrong layout selected.
-- :gem: Added convert selection for more that 2 layouts. quite experimental.
+- 💎 Added convert selection for more that 2 layouts. quite experimental.
-- :memo: Added note(in tooltips) about bad function: Convert Selection Layout Switching(or +), and changed function text to red.
+- 📝 Added note(in tooltips) about bad function: Convert Selection Layout Switching(or +), and changed function text to red.
-- :bug: Fixed translation panel bug with no network access.
+- 🐛 Fixed translation panel bug with no network access.
-- :memo: Added Armenian flag.
+- 📝 Added Armenian flag.
-- :bug: Added experimental fix for only Alt+[Any].
+- 🐛 Added experimental fix for only Alt+[Any].
 	For hotkeys.
-- :bug: Fixed loading of caret tt width.
+- 🐛 Fixed loading of caret tt width.
-- :memo: Fix white color close button not intsant.
+- 📝 Fix white color close button not intsant.
-- :memo: Corrected comment position.
+- 📝 Corrected comment position.
-- :bug: Fixed wrong utf-8 chars in GTLink request.
+- 🐛 Fixed wrong utf-8 chars in GTLink request.
-- :memo: Translation now shows selected text source language in <> brackets in translator title.
+- 📝 Translation now shows selected text source language in <> brackets in translator title.
-- :bug: Fixed undefined reference to Debug.
+- 🐛 Fixed undefined reference to Debug.
-- :memo: Changed Auray log messages to Debug.WriteLine.
+- 📝 Changed Auray log messages to Debug.WriteLine.
-- :bug: Fixed speech_url for translate panel.
+- 🐛 Fixed speech_url for translate panel.
-- :bug: Fixed non-static method call from static.
+- 🐛 Fixed non-static method call from static.
-- :gem: Added Auray, multidimensional array, like in JavaScript, but for C#.
+- 💎 Added Auray, multidimensional array,
+  like in JavaScript, but for C#.
-- :gem: Using Auray Translate panel now translates ~30 times faster!!! :rocket:
+- 💎 Using Auray Translate panel now translates ~30 times faster!!! :rocket:
   Using direct access to array, instead of remote google script.
-- :memo: Actually this hotkey should up modifiers.
+- 📝 Actually this hotkey should up modifiers.
-- :bug: Fixed loading saving that contained '=' symbol.
+- 🐛 Fixed loading saving that contained '=' symbol.
-- :bug: Fixed caret lt Width was saving into mouse lt width.
+- 🐛 Fixed caret lt Width was saving into mouse lt width.
-- :memo: RU lang typo.
+- 📝 RU lang typo.
-- :memo: Added sound code to any snippet.
+- 📝 Added sound code to any snippet.
-- :bug: Fixed stop seraching next snippet aft any.
+- 🐛 Fixed stop seraching next snippet aft any.
-- :bug: Fixed out of index exception for __ANY__.
+- 🐛 Fixed out of index exception for __ANY__.
-- :gem: Added ***ANY*** word to snippets small words.
+- 💎 Added ***ANY*** word to snippets small words.
 	It matches any words, useful for something like auto-insert-ending and move cursor between ihtml/xml tags, also added default snippets to autocomplete all html/xml tags.
-- :memo: shorten code
+- 📝 shorten code
-- :memo: Optimized __cursorhere expression so only last will work.
+- 📝 Optimized __cursorhere expression so only last will work.
-- :bug: Fixed llhook unregister on different thread.
+- 🐛 Fixed llhook unregister on different thread.
-- :bug: Fixed unloading of timers on exit.
+- 🐛 Fixed unloading of timers on exit.
-- :memo: Fixed font without style loading.
+- 📝 Fixed font without style loading.
-- :memo: Fixed One Layout feature with JKL enabled.
+- 📝 Fixed One Layout feature with JKL enabled.
-- :gem: Added __cursorhere expression.
+- 💎 Added __cursorhere expression.
-- :bug: Fixed release of modifiers in: specific layout switch hotkeys.
+- 🐛 Fixed release of modifiers in: specific layout switch hotkeys.

 **v2.7.0.0**<br/>